-The purpose of the Calcium and Pre-eclampsia study is to determine whether calcium supplementation before and in early pregnancy, including the time period when the placental origins of pre-eclampsia are thought to evolve, reduces pre-eclampsia.
+The purpose of the Calcium and Pre-eclampsia study was to determine whether calcium supplementation before and in early pregnancy, including the time period when the placental origins of pre-eclampsia are thought to evolve, reduces pre-eclampsia.

-The goal of this South African, Zimbabwean, and Argentinian RCT (in centres with known dietary calcium deficiency) to determine the effect of calcium supplementation before, and in the first half of, pregnancy on hypertension and other pregnancy outcomes.
+The goal of this South African, Zimbabwean, and Argentinian RCT (in centres with known dietary calcium deficiency) was to determine the effect of calcium supplementation before, and in the first half of, pregnancy on hypertension and other pregnancy outcomes.

 Calcium supplementation commenced before pregnancy will reduce the incidence of pre-eclampsia more effectively than does supplementation starting at 20 weeks’ gestation.